gruntjs/grunt-docs/Upgrading-from-0.3-to-0.4.md

 Instead of stripping banners from files individually with `'<file_strip_banner:file.js>'`, the [grunt-contrib-concat](/gruntjs/grunt-contrib-concat) and [grunt-contrib-uglify](/gruntjs/grunt-contrib-uglify) plugins each have an option to strip/preserve banners.

+## Authoring tasks
+A comprehensive list of changes relevant to task authors is covered in the [[Upgrading from 0.3 to 0.4 (task authors)]] guide.

 ## Troubleshooting tips

 * If you have ever previously installed grunt 0.4.0 or any of the grunt-contrib plugins from npm, flush your npm cache with `npm cache clear` to ensure that you are pulling the latest, released versions.